Frequently Asked Questions

 Who can join the network?

 Anyone in Maine!
-You can join as an individual, a citizen group/committee, a municipal or tribal government, or a community-based non-profit organization.
+You can join as an individual, an informal group of residents, an official committee, a municipal or Tribal government, non-profit organization, state agency, business, or any other type of entity.

 What do I need to do to be a member?

 Membership is free.
 Joining MAINECAN will not require any additional participation from our members.
-We will periodically share information through a newsletter, and you can then choose to participate in future opportunities.
-More opportunities through MAINECAN will come soon!
+We will periodically share information through emails to a Google Group, and you can then choose to participate in opportunities as you wish.

 How do I receive communications from MAINECAN?

-When you join MAINECAN, you will have the option to be added to a Google Group email list.
-You can specify how frequently you receive communications through the email list (each communication as it happens through the email list or a daily/weekly digest of emails).
-The Google Group will be monitored to reduce spam.
+When you join MAINECAN, you will be added to a Google Group email list.
+You can specify how frequently you receive communications through the email list (each communication as it happens or a daily/weekly digest of emails).
+The MAINECAN Support & Research Team monitors the Google Group to ensure communications are relevant to the MAINECAN member community.

 What if I have limited time or capacity?